-- volunteers who take annual leave, e.g. where an outgoing MEP's staff or Oireachtas Member's staff (e.g. personal assistant, research assistant, etc.) takes annual leave and works on a candidate's election campaign on a voluntary basis during the election period, the work carried out by the member of staff will be deemed to have been carried out as a free service and the cost of his/her salary while working voluntarily will not be regarded as election expenses for the purpose of the Act; - fines imposed by organs of the State, e.g., parking and litter fines;

-- the services of an accountant, or other person, (whether paid or not) employed for the specific purpose of ensuring compliance with the requirements of the Act; - the use of offices which are owned by a political party and are made available to a candidate for use at the election.
+- Volunteers who taken annual leave, e.g. where an outgoing MEP's staff or Oireachtas Member's staff (e.g. personal assistant, research assistant, etc.) takes annual leave and works on a candidate's election campaign on a voluntary basis during the election period, the work carried out by the member of staff will be deemed to have been carried out as a free service and the cost of his/her salary while working voluntarily will not be regarded as election expenses for the purpose of the Act; - fines imposed by organs of the State, e.g., parking and litter fines; - the services of an accountant, or other person, (whether paid or not) employed for the specific purpose of ensuring compliance with the requirements of the Act; - the use of offices which are owned by a political party and are made available to a candidate for use at the election.
 It is not necessary to attribute a notional rental cost to the use of such offices.
-However, the costs of heat, light, telephones, etc., incurred for electoral purposes at such offices during the election period are election expenses. - removal of election posters (if removed after polling day); - other election material outside election period, such as Thank You cards, leaflets, newsletters, etc. which were distributed outside of the election period - use of private telephones, including mobile phones, where the expense incurred was not reimbursed to the person; - transport and travel, including diesel/petrol costs which were not reimbursed to the person; - "close of poll" party.
+However, the costs of heat, light, telephones, etc., incurred for electoral purposes at such offices during the election period are election expenses. - Removal of election posters (if removed after polling day); - Other election material outside election period, such as Thank You cards, leaflets, newsletters, etc. which were distributed outside of the election period

+- Use of private telephones, including mobile phones, where the expense incurred was not reimbursed to the person; - Transport and travel, including diesel/petrol costs which were not reimbursed to the person; - "Close of poll" party.

 This list is not exhaustive.
-If you have any queries relating to expense items which you may incur during the election period, the Standards Commission Secretariat is available to assist.
+If you have any queries relating to expense items which you may incur during the election period, the Standards Commission Secretariat is available to assist when completing the Election Expenses Statement.

-1.8 Other expenses incurred in order to facilitate a candidacy
+1.8 Expenses incurred in order to facilitate a person's candidacy at the election